-Normal pressure hydrocephalus (NPH) describes the condition of ventricular dilatation in the absence of raised CSF pressure on lumbar puncture, characterised by a triad of gait abnormality, urinary (usually) incontinence and dementia.
+Normal pressure hydrocephalus (NPH) describes the condition of ventricular dilatation in the absence of raised CSF pressure on a lumbar puncture (also known as a spinal or CSF tap), characterised by a triad of gait abnormality, urinary (usually) incontinence and dementia.
 The importance of this diagnosis lies in the fact that it is a potentially reversible cause of dementia, accounting for up to 6% of dementias.

 It was first described by Hakim and Adams in 1965.
 The three patients identified in the original series had dilation of the cerebral ventricles without an increase in CSF pressure on lumbar puncture.

-The (gradually progressive) classic triad of symptoms is:
+The (gradually progressive) classic Hakim-Adams triad of NPH symptoms is:

-- Gait disturbance - this is due to distortion of the corona radiata by the dilated ventricles.
-This area contains the sacral motor fibres than innervate the legs.
+- Gait disturbance - this is usually the first symptom and is due to distortion of the corona radiata by the dilated ventricles.
+This area contains the sacral motor fibres that innervate the legs.
 Movements are slow, broad-based and shuffling.
 The clinical impression is thus one of Parkinson's disease, except that rigidity and tremor are less marked and there is no response to carbidopa/levodopa.
 Freezing episodes can also occur.
 True ataxia and weakness are absent and the gait disturbance is referred to as gait apraxia.